 The purpose of this program is to develop faculty with the necessary skills to become a principled leader.
 As a result of this program participants can be expected to use emotional intelligence to make prudent and ethical decisions; develop the ability to initiate and lead change; articulate a vision and influence others; build consensus and resolve conflict; manage and develop others.
 The program is open to all faculty in the college of medicine.
-Endorsement and financial support from a department chair or division director is required, and up to 30 faculty will be selected.
+Endorsement and financial support from a department chair or division director is required.

 The FAME Faculty Leadership Institute (FLI) is a foundational program designed to develop and strengthen leadership skills of faculty to drive and manage change and execute organizational strategy.

 The Faculty Leadership Institute will meet once a month from 5:30 to 8:30 p.m. generally on the third Thursday of each month.
 The program will extend for a total of 10 sessions, including a kickoff meeting and a graduation program.
 View participation document.

 Participants are required to attend at least 9 of the 10 regular sessions.
 The 2020-2021 program dates are: Sept 17, Oct 15, Nov 19, Dec 17, Jan 14, Jan 21, Feb 18, Mar 18, Apr 15, May 20, Jun 10 (Graduation).
 On average, it is estimated that up to 10 hours a month will be required for optimum participation.

 Participants are expected to fully engage in the program, including the completion of assigned preparation for sessions and execution of all required exercises, activities and projects.

 Applications for the 2020-2021 FLI cohort are open until June 15!
 Apply here.